About Athletic Therapy

 - Frozen Shoulder

-- Sciatica (nerve pain in your leg)
+- Sciatica (nerve pain in your leg that originates in your back)

 - Disc Herniations